MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 ### Identifying the skill when invoked

-If the user invokes your skill without including an utterance, you should identify your skill and display your help content or ask them what they want to do with leading questions.
+If the user invokes your skill without including an utterance, you should identify your skill and display your help content, or ask them what they want to do with leading questions.

 > **Good**: Welcome to My Travel Agent.
-To book a trip, say *Book a trip*, or to get the status of your miles say, *Available miles- or *Used miles*.<br/>
+To book a trip, say *Book a trip*, or to get the status of your miles say, *Available miles* or *Used miles*.<br/>
 > **Bad**: What can I do for you?

 ### Break lists into manageable pieces